Cellulose wadding used as insulation for lost attics: why this solution?

-- Very good summer comfort (much higher thermal capacity than synthetic wool)
+- Very good comfort during the summer period (much greater thermal capacity than synthetic wools)

 - Easy to buy *

-* Indeed, currently in 2008, it is still very difficult to find certain other natural insulators delivered to your home (at an attractive price ie not 10 times the price of chemical insulators) although I regret a little that our cellulose comes from Austria but currently, this country seems to hold the European monopoly of the manufacture of cellulose insulation.
+* In fact, currently in 2008, it is still very difficult to find certain other natural insulators delivered to you (at an attractive price, i.e. not 10 times the price of chemical insulators) although I regret a little that our cellulose comes from Austria but currently, this country seems to hold the European monopoly of the manufacture of cellulose insulation.

 This choice of cellulose was not instantaneous since a fairly long reflection was carried out on our forums.

 Thus, for all those interested in the subject for their project, you can read the subject natural insulation for lost roofs where many questions / answers are asked.